U.S. new home sales rebound, but trend weakening

 Economists blame the weakness on rising borrowing costs and house prices, which have outstripped wage growth, making home purchasing unaffordable for some first-time buyers.

 The 30-year fixed mortgage rate has increased more than 60 basis points this year to an average of 4.65 percent.
-House prices rose 5.9 percent in July from a year ago, data showed earlier this week.
+House prices rose 5.9 percent in July from a year ago, data showed on Tuesday.
 In contrast, annual wage growth has been stuck below 3 percent, though it has recently shown signs of picking up.

-With the Federal Reserve expected to raise interest rates later on Wednesday for the third time this year, mortgage rates are likely to rise further.
+With the Federal Reserve raising interest rates on Wednesday for the third time this year, mortgage rates are likely to rise further.
+The U.S. central bank foresees another rate hike in December, three more next year, and one increase in 2020.

+The PHLX housing index .HGX was trading lower, bucking a broadly firmer U.S. stock market.
+The dollar was little changed against a basket of currencies, while U.S. Treasury yields fell.

 Residential investment contracted in the first half of the year and is expected to decline further in the third quarter.
 Some analysts said the housing market weakness could be flagging a slowdown in economic activity.